runtipi/runtipi-appstore/apps/bewcloud/metadata/description.md

 [Check this PR for advanced sharing with internal and external users, with read and write access that was being done and almost working](https://github.com/bewcloud/bewcloud/pull/4).
 I ditched all that complexity for simply using [symlinks](https://en.wikipedia.org/wiki/Symbolic_link), as it served my use case (I have multiple data backups and trust the people I provide accounts to, with the symlinks).

 You can simply `ln -s /<absolute-path-to-data-files>/<owner-user-id>/<directory-to-share> /<absolute-path-to-data-files>/<user-id-to-share-with>/` to create a shared directory between two users, and the same directory can have different names, now.

-> [!NOTE]
-> The symlink needs to point to the container's directory, usually starting with `/app` if you didn't change the `Dockerfile`, otherwise the container will fail to load the linked directory.
+The symlink needs to point to the container's directory, usually starting with `/app` if you didn't change the `Dockerfile`, otherwise the container will fail to load the linked directory.

 ## How does it look?